newellbrandon/kastendevhub.github.io/_posts/2024-02-11-ocpv-migration.md

 We will start with the Migration (we will use the Virtualisation later on).
 Once we open up the side panel, you will see 4 new items...
 Providers, Plans, NetworkMaps and StorageMaps.
 All these must be configured to process a successful migration.

  1. Providers - These detail the platform integrations.
-You can migrate from VMware, RedHat RHV, RedHat OpenStack and other Openshift platforms (Version 4.x only).
+You can migrate from VMware, Red Hat RHV, Red Hat OpenStack and other Openshift platforms (Version 4.x only).
  2. Plans - This is the migration plan to detail source and destination platforms and options.
  3. NetworkMaps - Here we detail how we are going to address the networking translation, eg VM Network to Openshift network layers
  4. StorageMap - Lastly we detail how we map the individual ESXi data stores to the cluster CSI storage classes.